canonical/github-runner-operator/docs/explanation/arm64.md

 ### Nested virtualiztion support

 GitHub runner uses [LXD](https://github.com/canonical/lxd) to create a virtual machine to run the GitHub runner's binary.
-Some versions of the ARM64 architecture does not support nested virtualizations.
+Some versions of the ARM64 architecture do not support nested virtualizations.

 Furthermore LXD uses QEMU with KVM acceleration options.
 When run on a nested virtual machine,